Waldorf Watch

 That strength and blessing grow [16]

-[8] Like the prayer recited by younger children, this one gives priority to the Sun (implicitly Jesus, the Sun God).
-In this case, the reference may pass casual inspection, since there is no reference to the Sun’s “love” or any other religious concept.
-Indeed, various lines in both prayers may seem unobjectionable — they seem more or less consistent with ordinary religious belief.
-Concealment, as Steiner himself said, which was part of Steiner's objective.
+[2] Like the prayer recited by younger children, this prayer gives priority to the Sun (implicitly Christ, the Sun God).
+In this case, the reference may pass casual inspection, since there is no reference to the Sun’s “love” or any other overtly religious concept.
+Indeed, various lines in both prayers may seem unobjectionable — they seem more or less consistent with a conventional worldview.
+Concealment, as Steiner himself said, was part of Steiner's objective.
 The prayers, like the entire Waldorf curriculum, have Anthroposophical content, but measures are taken to disguise this.

-[9] This line, too, is or seems innocuous; It maybe recited without stirring Anthroposophy within a child’s soul.
-Still, we should note in passing that Steiner said all stars, not just the Sun, are the dwelling places of spirits; and he advocated astrology, as when using the stars in casting horoscopes.
+[3] This line, too, is or seems innocuous; it may be recited without stirring Anthroposophy within a child’s soul.
+Still, we should note in passing that Steiner said all stars, not just the Sun, are the dwelling places of spirits; and he advocated astrology, as when consulting the stars in casting horoscopes.

-[13] The distinction between soul and spirit is repeated, and the light of the Sun is mentioned again.
-Significantly, there is also a reference to “God’s spirit”.
-Although Steiner taught that a monotheistic God may exist one day, at present we live in a polytheistic universe, swarming with gods, both good gods and evil gods.
-Young children are given a prayer that addresses “God” because a sole god is an easy concept for young minds to grasp.
-But here, the older children are nudged toward a more sophisticated Anthroposophical concept.
-“God’s spirit” is the divine impulse, not yet perfectly realized in the One True God.
-This spirit can be found almost everywhere, including within one's own soul.
-Someday, we will transform ourselves "into what is called in Christianity 'the Father'", as Steiner put it.
-[Rudolf Steiner, THE LORD’S PRAYER (Rudolf Steiner Press, 2007), p.
-17.]
+[7] The distinction between soul and spirit is repeated, and the light of the Sun is mentioned again.
+Significantly, there is also a reference to “God’s spirit.”
+Although Steiner taught that a monotheistic God may exist one day, he said that at present we live in a polytheistic universe, swarming with gods, both good gods and evil gods.
+Young Waldorf students are given a prayer that addresses “God” (the prayer we discussed previously) because a sole god is an easy concept for young minds to grasp.
+But here, older Waldorf students are nudged toward a more sophisticated Anthroposophical concept.
+According to Anthroposophical teachings, “God’s spirit” is the divine impulse, not yet perfectly realized in any One True God.
+This impulse can be found almost everywhere, including within one's own soul.

-[14] Some versions of this prayer refer to “Creator spirit” instead of “spirit of God.”
-The point is much the same as above — a spirit exists, but it is not God per se.
+[8] Some versions of this prayer refer to “Creator spirit” instead of “spirit of God.”
+The point is much the same as above — a spirit exists, but it is not the God of monotheism.
 Indeed, in Anthroposophy, there is no single Creator as seen in the Bible; certainly Jehovah is not the Creator.
-A creative spirit flows through the good gods, who participate in the process of creation and evolution, but Jehovah did not create the universe.
-Jehovah is just one of several “Elohim”.
+Steiner said a creative spirit — the amorphous Godhead, God's spirit — flows through the ranks of the multitudinous gods who participate in the process of creation and evolution.

 [16] The students ask for blessing from God or God's spirit.
 They are praying.